ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/04_sequencing_QC.md

 - **Sequence Duplication Levels**

 Shows the percentage of repeated reads, and how many times they are present.
-The title of the graph tells us what percentage of reads we would be left with if we removed all duplicated reads (so the percentage of unique reads).
+The title of the graph shows the percentage of reads left after the removal of all duplicated reads (in other words, the percentage of unique reads).
-This really changes depending on the type of samples we have.
+The interpretation of this metric really changes depending on the type of samples.
 In RNA-seq, a high number of duplicated reads is expected, since many reads will map to abundant transcripts, while a high number of duplicates in WGS usually means that the library was overamplified.

 - **Overrepresented sequences**